For more details see how the Import Products for Magento 2 extension works.

 Enable Autofill for Typical Use Cases - if enabled, Fields Configuration will be automatically filled in with the settings to perform the typical use cases for importing products from third-party systems.
 The setting can be used only during new profile creation.

-Product Identifier - choose Product Entity ID or Product SKU as an identifier.
+Product Identifier - choose Product Entity ID, Product SKU, or Custom Attribute as an identifier.

 Validation Strategy - you can either stop the import process if any error appears (Stop On Error option) or skip invalid data and continue importing (Skip Error Entities option).